Philippines: UN and partners launch major COVID-19 response plan to aid 5.4 million

 Some 50 UN and local and international non-Government partners are involved in the programme.
 And with a price tag of about P6 billion – $122 million – 23 per cent of the response plan has already been mobilized, the UN said.

-The plan is being kicked off as the epicenter of Manila and surrounding provinces have returned to lockdown after eased quarantine measures saw a surge in cases.
+The plan is being kicked off as the epicentre of Manila and surrounding provinces have returned to lockdown after eased quarantine measures saw a surge in cases.

 Millions remain out of jobs, while the already crippled economy face bleak forecasts, according to news reports.